Thomas has been interested in trading since Oct 5th, 2005. He has been following binary options since 2011 and trading NADEX since 2013.

 There are four basic steps to trading NADEX binary options.
 It is very easy once you become familiar with the platform.

-- Pick your underlying - NADEX offers about 3 dozen assets based on the major issues traded today.
+- Pick your underlying: NADEX offers about three dozen assets based on the major issues traded today.
 This isn't as much as what a European style broker will offer but no big deal.
-All the major indices are included as well as 8 currency pairs, 7 commodities, and 2 economic events.
+All the major indices are included as well as eight currency pairs, seven commodities, and two economic events.

 How NADEX Binary Options Are Priced